dual-universe/lua-examples/examples/04 - Lua Screen Light Control/README.md

-# Lua Screen Light Control
+# Lua Screen Interaction
+These examples are intended to show you how to do interactions between screens and other elements.

 ## Light Control
 ![lightControl](img/lightControl.jpg)
 ### Description